ItsRuntimeException/Paimon-Music-Bot/README.md

 **Steps**
 1. Make sure to have npm and nodeJS installed.<br/>
 2. Run "1 install_dependencies.bat".<br/>
-3. Replace the text in "/source/bot_token.txt" with your own bot token.<br/>
+3. Copy your bot-token and put it inside '.\json_data\login_tokens.json'.<br/>
+4. If you want music capabilities, please follow the instructions in 'README - Add music support.txt'.<br/>
-4. Run '2 start.bat' or you can host it online with heroku/other servers.<br/>
+5. Run '2 start.bat' or you can host it online with heroku/other servers.<br/>

 **Short list of bot-commands**
 - [Help](#Help)